 NOTE: A network dentist's status may change.
 It is your obligation to verify whether the dentist you choose is currently a network dentist in case there have been any changes to the list of contracted dentists.
 A list of network dentists located in your area can be obtained by contacting the DPA customer service department toll free at (888) 679-8928 [TTY: 711], Monday through Friday between 5 a.m. and 8 p.m. (excluding holidays).

 Visiting Your Dentist

-Call any in- or out-of-network general dentist and make an appointment.
+Call any network dentist and make an appointment.
 If you have questions about when the office is open, call the dental office directly.